MWPuppire/lisp/README.md

 * `join` takes a list of strings and a string separator and returns each string in the list joined by the separator.
 * `and` takes any number of arguments, coerces each to a boolean, and returns the logical AND of the arguments.
 This is not short-circuited (i.e. every argument is always evaluated).
 * `or` takes any number of arguments, coerces each to a boolean, and returns the logical OR of the arguments.
 This is not short-circuited (i.e. every argument is always evaluated).
+* `bool` coerces its argument to a boolean.
+Any value other than `nil` and `false` is considered truthy, and atoms are derefenced.
+* `reduce` takes a callback and a function and executes the callback on each element in order, passing the previous return value (the accumulator) as the first parameter and the list item as the second.
+The first list item is used as the initial accumulator.
+* `last` returns the last item in a list, or `nil` if the list is empty.
+* `foldr` functions similarly to `reduce`, but the initial value/accumulator is taken as an additional parameter before the list rather than as the head of the list.
+* `rev` takes a list and returns the list with the positions of all items reversed.

 Other differences: